mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 # Overview

-The Frankenstein Text will have a fixed number of 5 co-writers.
+The Frankenstein Text will have a fixed number of 3 co-writers.
 There will be a 2 hours deadline for each individual contribution.

 As a writer, you will be given a random text to contribute, it might be a text with already some contributions or even the opportunity to start a text from scratch.
-After all 5 contributions are concluded, for only a week, each co-writer has the opportunity to title and mint the text as a unique NFT.
+After all 3 contributions are concluded, for only a week, each co-writer has the opportunity to title and mint the text as a unique NFT.

-The Frankenstein Text NFT will have a number of mints associated to it, ranging from 1 to 5, which will represent the number of co-writers that minted the text.
+The Frankenstein Text NFT will have a number of mints associated to it, ranging from 1 to 3, which will represent the number of co-writers that minted the text.
 One would assume that a higher number of mints indicates a higher quality of text, since more contributors thought the text was interesting enough to mint.

 There will be two ways to interact with the game:

 Write – users request a random text to contribute, and have 2 hours to write and submit their contribution.

-Mint – users have access to their list of finalized Frankenstein Texts, which they have the right to title and mint once during the entire week after the fifth contribution is submitted.
+Mint – users have access to their list of finalized Frankenstein Texts, which they have the right to title and mint once during the entire week after the 3rd contribution is submitted.

 # User Workflow